GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 The merlin step can simply be summarized as the input data generation step.
 This step describes how to create the initial inputs for the co-simulation so that subsquent steps can use this input to start the co-simulation.
-Below is how we might decribe the merlin step for our pi-exchange study.
+Below is how we might describe the merlin step for our pi-exchange study.

 ```